wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 I>
 I> Remember, the last parameter of `render()` is the context dictionary with which I> you can use to pass additional data to the Django template engine.
-As I> we have no additional data to pass through we pass through an empty I> dictionary.
-Have a look at Section adding-a-template-label to refresh I> your memory on `render()`.
+As I> we have no additional data to give to the template, we pass through an empty I> dictionary, `{}`.